gulpjs/glob-stream/README.md

 ##### `options.dot`

 Whether or not to treat dotfiles as regular files.
-This is passed through to [node-glob][node-glob-url].
+This is passed through to [anymatch][anymatch-url].

 Type: `Boolean`